-In social development dimension, the company is committed to creating value, conduct business with integrity and social responsibility, improve the quality of life for employees, customers, business partners and create benefits for stakeholders.
-The company has introduced various projects come into practice by focusing on efforts to promote respect for human rights.
+In the social development dimension, the company is committed to creating value, conducting business with integrity and social responsibility, improving the quality of life for employees, customers, business partners and creating benefits for stakeholders.
+The company has introduced various projects that come into practice by focusing on efforts to promote respect for human rights.

-3.4.2 Social Performance Fair labor practice
+3.4.2 Social Performance

+Fair labor practice